hyper07/ollama_exo_proxy_server/README.md

 ### Step 6: Test & Benchmark in the Playgrounds

 Use the built-in playground to evaluate your models.
 The **Chat Playground** provides a familiar UI to test conversational models with streaming and image support.
+You can also create **Knowledge Bases** and enable **RAG** to enhance your chat interactions with document context.

 ### Step 7: Master Your Analytics